Member Organizations

 International Education Standards

-The initial and continuing professional development (IPD and CPD, respectively) requirements for auditors are established in the Law on Audit of Financial Statements and Auditing of 2017 while the requirements for chief accountants are outlined in Law on Accounting and Financial Reporting in Ukraine of 1999 and the National Securities and Stock Market Commission Regulation No. 793 of 2013.
-The requirements for entry to the auditing profession include (i) having a university degree; (ii) demonstrating theoretical knowledge and competencies outlined in the law by successfully passing the qualification examination; and (iii) having practical experience in audit (at least three years).
+The initial professional development (IPD) and continuing professional development (CPD) requirements for auditors are established under the Law on Audit of Financial Statements and Auditing of 2017, while the requirements for chief accountants are set out in the Law on Accounting and Financial Reporting in Ukraine of 1999 and the National Securities and Stock Market Commission Regulation No. 793 of 2013.

-The requirements for chief accountants of public interest entities (PIEs) include: a university degree in economics; three-year practical experience in finance, accounting, and taxation a university degree.
-Chief accountants of listed entities need a certificate from an accredited educational provider, and five years of practical experience as a chief accountant (an exception of three years if employed by banks).
-There is no final examination or CPD required by law.
+For chief accountants of public interest entities, the legal requirements include a university degree in economics, three years of practical experience in finance, accounting, and taxation, and no criminal record.
+Chief accountants of listed entities are additionally required to hold a certificate from an accredited educational provider and demonstrate five years of practical experience as a chief accountant, reduced to three years for those employed by banks.
+No final assessment or continuing professional development requirements are established by law for this segment.

-Certification of auditors is carried out by the Attestation Commission.
-Regulations on examinations and practical experience developed by the Attestation Commission are subject to approval by the Auditing Public Oversight Board (APOB) and then by the Ministry of Finance (MoF).
+Certification of auditors is carried out by the Attestation Commission, with regulations on examinations and practical experience subject to approval by the Audit Public Oversight Board (APOB) and the Ministry of Finance of Ukraine (MoF).

 Current Status: Partially Adopted